vineet1996/goAktive/README.md

 5.Open browser with

    Endpoint to add malware url to database
+   (Note: add some urls to the database )

       localhost:5000/add/<url>
  It returns true and url is added to database